 - Under the access permission columns written as Allow File Download, Allow File Upload, Allow Clipboard, and Disable Access for the respective access type.

 Click the Save button, and your policy will have those access permissions you checked on.

 You can set the policy as default by clicking on any of the 'Set as Default' options, which will automatically convert it into a default policy.

 You can check the list of users assigned to a particular policy.
 This highlight will help you to get a consolidated view of users with the same policy.
 In addition, you will get information such as the Authentication Type, Department, Manager, and Status of the user.

 To view the list of linked users, follow the steps below:

-- Navigate to the policy option and select the user access policy from the sidebar.
+- Navigate to the policy by selecting PAM from the product navigator and select the user access policy from the sidebar.

 - Select the Linked Users tab and a list of users linked with the policy will be displayed.